websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/troubleshooting-services.md

 Liveness probe failed: HTTP probe failed with statuscode: 500
 ```

-### Check the Probe Configurations
+### Review Probe Configurations

 If you have customized your probe configurations for your environment, then it is possible that incorrect probe configuration causes the probe failures.
-To rule this out as the cause of probe failures, check the configurations of your liveness and readiness probes and make sure they match what they must be for your environment.
+To rule this out as the cause of probe failures, check the configurations of your liveness and readiness probes and make sure they match your environment.

-Check the probe configurations by navigating to the service having problems, and hovering your cursor over the status icon (the ellipsis or "Ready" icon):
+Navigate to the service having problems, and hovering your cursor over the status icon (the ellipsis or "Ready" icon):

 ![Hover the cursor over the service status indicator to see a popup where you can access the probe configurations.](./troubleshooting-services/images/01.png)